hackerbirds/x-wing-rust/README.md

 # More flexible (but risky) API

-If you don't want to use [`XWingDecapsulator`]/[`XWingEncapsulator`], you may use [`XWing`] instead, and feed it the necessary secrets yourself.
+If you don't want to use `XWingDecapsulator`/`XWingEncapsulator`, you may use `XWing` instead, and feed it the necessary secrets yourself.

 Because you are handling secret values directly, you must handle them with extra care.
-This API is therefore gated behind the `risky-api` feature, and you must enable it to use [`XWing`]
+This API is therefore gated behind the `risky-api` feature, and you must enable it to use `XWing`.

 ```rust
 use x_wing::XWing;